Far Cry 5 hands-on: Same verbs, different country

-The GamesBeat crew is in Los Angeles for the Electronic Entertainment Expo trade show, and between getting stuck in traffic on the 101 and doing a wheat-grass cleanse with the other celebrities, we’ve put our hands on a few video games.
+The GamesBeat crew is in Los Angeles for the Electronic Entertainment Expo, one of the biggest events on the video game calendar.
+Between getting stuck in traffic on the 101 and doing a wheat-grass cleanse with the other celebrities, we’ve put our hands on a few video games.
 One of the first we tried was Ubisoft’s latest entry in the Far Cry series, and now we want to share our thoughts with you.

 Far Cry 5 is an open-world adventure that has you fighting a violent religious cult in the foothills of Montana.
 It is due out in 2018, but the publisher had a playable section prepared for us to demo at a private event outside of the Los Angeles Convention Center.
 Nearly everyone at GamesBeat got a chance to try it, so we’re going to talk about the game and share our impressions with you.